FAQ ABOUT SPECIAL SERVICE AREA TAXES

 When is the Special Service Area Tax due and who will notify me?

-The Special Service Area Tax is normally due in June and September along with general ad valorem taxes.
-It will appear as a separate line item on your tax bill from McHenry County.
+The Special Service Area Tax will appear as a separate line item on your tax bill from McHenry County.
 Your mortgage lender may already be escrowing amounts to pay the Special Service Area Tax.

 Why do we have to pay this additional tax?